 ...Fueling the Entrepreneurial Flame

 A business incubator provides the fundamental structure, process, and support organization and services to new start-up businesses.
 Business incubation enhances success significantly by streamlining many ancillary functions and by giving the entrepreneur a wealth of proven experience and expertise from which to draw.
-Business incubation is a proven concept that creates wealth, provides valuable services to the community and creates meaningful employment opportunities for retired military and formerly incarcerated individuals as well as local citizens.
+Business incubation is a proven concept that creates wealth, provides valuable services to the community and creates meaningful employment opportunities for formerly incarcerated individuals as well as local citizens.

 Overall, statistics indicate that the number of business closures each year is on average 94.7% of the number of new firms started the previous year.
 National Business Incubation Association (NBIA) member incubators report that 87% of all firms that graduated from their incubators are still in business.
 The contrast is stunning.